|Did this page help you? Yes | No | Tell us about it...|

 A built-in relevance score that's based on the repetition of search terms in the document and proximity of search terms to each other in each matching index field in the document.
 A document's text_relevance score is an integer value from 0 to 1000 (inclusive).

+Data provided as part of a metric.
+The time value is assumed to be when the value occurred.
 A metric is the fundamental concept for CloudWatch and represents a time-ordered set of data points.
 You publish metric data points into CloudWatch and later retrieve statistics about those data points as a time-series ordered data set.

 A date/time string in ISO 8601 format.